Last Updated on October 10, 2023 by Editorial Team

 Learning aids can provide assistance of several types.
-These may bolster the grip on a pen to enable writing, or amplify sounds for clearer hearing, or may also restrict the spread of text or highlight it on a digital screen to enable easy reading.
+These may bolster the grip on a pen to enable writing, amplify sounds for clearer hearing, or may also restrict the spread of text, or highlight it on a digital screen to enable easy reading.
 A few examples include:

 - Crutches to hold pen

 - Alternative keyboards and mouses

 - Touch control devices

 - Reading pens

 - Note-taking pens or voice recorders

 Learning needs intelligence and talent.
 Those born with learning difficulties have both.
 The only support they need is an assistive facility that helps them work around the lack of basic skills.

 Apart from learning aids, there are a few cognitive aids like alarms, phones, and alerting devices that make up for hearing and cognition loss and help the needy person acknowledge the stimulus.
 Devices studded with alarms or doors with alerts are examples of cognitive aids.

 AT is the constructive use of technological innovations, to say the least.
 Machines are growing in intelligence due to AI, deep learning, and predictive modeling features.
 These innovative tools sometimes offer ease of humanoid interactions, a feature useful in replacing or augmenting human-like skills like reading, writing, talking, singing, etc. The idea behind the introduction of assistive technology in people’s lives is to make learning, communicating, commuting, and working on various endeavors easier.
 All these objectives are easily accomplished because of the benefits, such as: